 - Diclegis has a delayed-release formulation and a dosing schedule that helps you control symptoms throughout the day.
 Diclegis should be taken as a daily prescription and not on a as-needed basis.

 - Diclegis is a fixed-dose combination drug product of doxylamine succinate, an antihistamine, and pyridoxine hydrochloride, a vitamin B analog.
 The combination of ingredients in Diclegis (doxylamine succinate, 10m. and pyridoxine hydrochloride.
 10mg) has been commercially available as the active ingredients in Diclectin® for more than 30 years in Canada .

 Talk to your healthcare provider to learn if Diclegis may be right for you.

 *although no harm has ever been observed, you should still speak to your healthcare provider about any potential risks.

 Diclegis® is indicated for the treatment of nausea and vomiting of pregnancy in women who do not respond to conservative management.

 Diclegis has not been studied in women with hyperemesis gravidarum.

 Important Safety Information

 Do not take Diclegis if you are allergic to doxylamine succinate, other ethanolamine derivative antihistamines, pyridoxine hydrochloride, or any of the ingredients in Diclegis.
 You should also not take Diclegis in combination with medicines called monoamine oxidase inhibitors (MAOIs), as these medicines can intensify and prolong the adverse CNS effects of Diclegis.
-Use of MAOIs may also prolong and intensify the anticholinergic (drying) effects of antihistamines.
+Use the MAOIs may also prolong and intensify the antocholinergic (drying) effects of antihistamines.